codeacme17/echo-ui/docs/en/guide/introduction.md

 - **Easy-to-use Hook**: Hook specially designed for audio interaction and analysis applications, which can easily implement audio interactive applications.

 - **Responsive Layout**: Echo UI's component library is responsive, meaning they can automatically adapt to different screen sizes, providing a good experience on different devices.

-## Disclaimer

-The component library of **Echo UI** is not a complete web application framework.
-It does not include components like forms or lists.
-The APIs exposed by components such as buttons and input fields are designed for audio application interactions.
-You are encouraged to use it in conjunction with other more comprehensive UI component libraries (recommended: [NextUI](https://nextui.org/docs/guide/introduction), [shadcn/ui](https://ui.shadcn.com/)).